maxmind/App-GHPT/README.md

 ## --base branch

 The branch against which the PR should be made.
-This defaults to the master branch.
+This defaults to the main branch.

 ## --dry-run